AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/seoCheck/links.rst

     :alt: example of deleting a calculator from the list of linked calculators
     :align: center

-Note that this **does not also delete the link code from your text**.
+Note, that this **does not also delete the link code from your text**.
 If it exists, make sure to do this manually.

 .. note::
   Changes to the list of linked calculators are save immediately.
 There is no need to save the calculator, so you will not see the **Save** button turn yellow.